 We visited for dinner one evening – it was delicious.
-Even though the menu is abbreviated because of COVID, there are still so many options.
-The Oldtime Farmhouse Favorites all come in at under $20 each and include soup, salad, two sides and a dessert with your entree selection.
+The Oldtime Farmhouse Favorites come in at under $20 each and include soup, salad, two sides, and a dessert with your entree selection.

 The fried chicken is by far the star of this restaurant, though we picked something different for this visit.
 Dan opted for meatloaf and I selected the pot roast – warming comfort food, for sure.